 There are some risk factors that come with high temperatures, like heat cramps, lightheaded, fainting, weakness, nausea and heatstroke.
 This is why we need to follow some guidelines to exercise smart in the heat.

 Try to adjust.
 One of the first things you need to do is to reorganize your workout schedule and just work around the weather and the time you have.
 Avoid the hottest part of the day.
 Be sure to regularly check the weather to see what's expected.

 Keep your body hydrated.
 Sweat means only one thing: potential dehydration.
 The hotter the temperatures are, the higher the risk for dehydration, especially in the course of an intense workout.
 Our bodies are about 50 to 60% water and it's best to maintain that amount by drinking five to ten ounces of water every 15 to 20 minutes during workout.
 Of course you should stay hydrated before and after workout.

-Wear lightweight, loosefitting clothing.
+Wear lightweight, loose-fitting clothing.
 It helps sweat evaporate faster and make your body feel cooler.
-Avoid any dark colours that can draw heat, choosing light colours instead.
+Avoid any dark colors that can draw heat, choosing light colors instead.

 Cut down on intensity.
 When training in heat, it may not be the best time to push yourself.
 Instead, try splitting your workout in two sessions you can do throughout the day.
 Taking breaks is ok too!
 It's better to ease up, slow down your pace and have a good time, rather than having to deal with heat exhaustion, don't you think?